Mantan21/Genshin-Impact-Wish-Simulator/README.md

 Then, if you want to serve some assets through cdn, please provide your Github Repo's informations that you use to save your assets, simply you can fork this repository then put your github username to environment variables.

 The site will use [jsDelivr](https://www.jsdelivr.com/) free cdn service.
 You also can use another CDN Service like [Statically](https://statically.io/) and [PageCDN](https://pagecdn.com/) for free or use paid service from Azure, AWS and GCP, but You must to setup the configuration yourself.

+\*\* You can still deploy the app even without setting environment variables

 ---